 Here’s a rundown of helpful records for your research:

 The government began keeping Zivilstandsregister (also called Personenstandsregister) throughout Germany in 1876, but some states started civil registration in the late 1700s and early 1800s, while they were under French rule.
 The FHL has microfilmed most of these early registrations.
-To find them, search its catalog online — accessible from the site’s Library tab — for your family’s town, and look under the Civil Registration heading.
+To find them, search FamilySearch’s catalog for your family’s town, and look under the Civil Registration heading.
 Unfortunately, privacy laws protect post-1875 German registrations.
 Recent records are held locally, and only close family members can access them.
-Older registrations are sent to a Kreisarchiv or Stadtarchiv — but there’s no hard-and-fast rule governing when this happens.
+Older registrations are sent to a Kreisarchiv or Stadtarchiv—but there’s no hard-and-fast rule governing when this happens.

 Germany’s two major Protestant groups, Lutheran and Reformed, united as the Evangelical Church during the 1800s.
 So in some cases, a town will have Lutheran, Reformed and, later, Evangelical church records.
 Protestant books are in German, written in a Gothic script that can be difficult to decipher.
 Many Roman Catholic records also have been microfilmed.
 They’re usually easier to read because they’re written in Latin, using the Roman alphabet familiar to English speakers.

 FamilySearch online databases contain millions of names abstracted from German church books—mainly baptisms and marriages—and other records.
 This makes FamilySearch a great starting point when you’ve identified an immigrant ancestor but have no clue where in Germany he or she came from.
 Since the member-submitted names aren’t verified, though, be sure to check in original records.
 If there’s no record image associated with a search result, study the citation to determine the information source, and try to get that record.
 There’s usually more information in the original record; for example, it would list baptism sponsors or the fathers of a newlywed couple—giving you a head start on the previous generation.